gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileLabel.md

 C:\Projects\Projects.docx  Success
 ```

 This command first identifies all .docx files in the C:\Projects folder (and its subfolders) by using Get-Child-Item, then finds from these files the ones that are not labeled by using the Get-AIPFileStatus cmdlet.
-The resulting files are then labeled by specifying the "Confidential" label by its ID.
+The resulting files are then labeled by specifying the "General" label by its ID.

 Note: This command makes use of the Path alias of FullName, so that Get-Child-Item can be used with Get-AIPFileStatus.